NHTSA Shows Increase in Traffic Deaths During 2016

 Traffic fatalities increased by nearly eight percent during the first nine months of 2016, compared to the same period during the previous year, according to the National Highway Traffic Safety Administration (NHTSA).

-The NHTSA report estimates there were 27,875 deaths within the first nine months of 2016, compared to 25,808 fatalities reported during the first three quarters of 2015.
+The NHTSA report estimates there were 27,875 deaths caused by severe auto accidents within the first nine months of 2016, compared to 25,808 fatalities reported during the first three quarters of 2015.

 The report also indicates that the number of vehicle miles traveled within the first nine months of 2016 increased by an estimated 70 billion miles, or three percent, compared to the previous year.
 The 2016 fatality rate also increased to 1.15 per 100 million vehicle miles traveled from 1.10 in 2015.